Frequently Asked Questions

 A: There are many ways to help.
 If you have an AKC registered dog, submit her DNA sample (cheek swab or blood sample) to the Canine Health Information Center (CHIC) DNA databank.
 Encourage regular health testing by breeders (and set an example for others if you are a breeder).
 Get involved with your local dog club and support efforts to host health education programs.
 And, of course, we need your donations!

 A: We offer a variety of ways to make a special tribute to a canine or human friend.
-The Celebration Wall is a virtual memorial wall that allows you to upload a photograph of your dog that will be displayed on our website.
 You might want to become a Hero for Health Research by setting up a personal fundraising page.
 Your Hero page can be created in honor or memory of any loved one and used to raise funds from your family and friends.
 You can also make a donation online or by mail in tribute of a dog or person.
 We will mail a card to the family of your honoree or online donors can opt to send an e-card.